ElasticEmail/elasticemail-python/examples/python/functions/addCampaign.md

 ## Preparation
 Install Python 3.

-Install `elasticemail-python` lib
+Install ElasticEmail library.

-Eg. run in terminal `pip install git+https://github.com/elasticemail/elasticemail-python.git`
+Eg. run in terminal `pip install ElasticEmail` to install from PyPi repository.

 Create a new Python file `snippet.py` and open it in editor of your preference eg. PyCharm (https://www.jetbrains.com/pycharm/download/)